797 total views, 1 views today

-In a paper published in British Journal of Psychology, researchers through two experiments contributed to the debunking of the theory that babies only develop the ability to empathise after one year.
+In a research published in the British Journal of Psychology, researchers through two experiments contributed to the debunking of the theory that babies only develop the ability to empathise after one year.

 In the first experiment, researchers determined that five- to nine-month-old infants demonstrate a clear pro-victim preference.
 They showed 27 infants two video clips depicting a square figure with eyes climb a hill, meet a circular friendly figure, then happily go down the hill together, all the while displaying clear positive or neutral feelings.

 In the second video, however, the same round figure hits and bullies the square figure until it goes back down the hill, showing distress by crying and doubling over.